-- a) Following the Exchange making the technology available and within a reasonable time after the receipt of notice from the Exchange about the technology, and determination of its compatibility with Contractor's system, the Contractor shall prominently display the subsidy calculator on its website; - b) Educate its Agents on Contractor's QHPs offered in the Exchange, work with the Exchange to efficiently educate its Agents and brokers about the Exchange's individual marketplace, and inform Agents that a prospective Enrollee's health status is irrelevant to advice provided with respect to health plan selection other than informing individuals about their estimated out-of-pocket costs; - c) Provide education and awareness regarding eligibility for Federal tax credits, plan offerings and benefits available through the Exchange in connection with any applicable outreach to Contractor's existing members, as mutually agreed;

-- d) Cooperate with the Exchange to develop and implement an Enrollee retention plan; - e) Submit to the Exchange a marketing plan at least thirty (30) days prior to Open Enrollment that details the anticipated budget, objectives, strategy, creative messaging, and ad placement by medium promoting acquisition activities.
-Marketing plans for Retention and Renewal efforts should be submitted to the Exchange within thirty (30) days after Open Enrollment begins; - f) Submit to the Exchange actualized spend amounts for: (1) OEP within thirty (30) days after OEP closes, and (2) SEP for the calendar year, thirty (30) days after the calendar year ends, and (3) retention and renewal, thirty (30) days after OEP begins.
-The Exchange shall treat as confidential consistent with Section 1.4.1; and - g) Have successfully tested interfaces with the Exchange's eligibility and enrollment system, or be prepared to complete successful interface tests by dates established by the Exchange.
+- a) Educate its Agents on Contractor's QHPs offered in the Exchange, work with the Exchange to efficiently educate its Agents and brokers about the Exchange's small group marketplace, and inform Agents that a prospective Enrollee's health status is irrelevant to advice provided with respect to health plan selection other than informing individuals about their estimated out-ofpocket costs; - b) Cooperate with the Exchange to develop and implement an Enrollee retention plan; - c) Submit to the Exchange a high-level summary of marketing strategy and plan at least thirty (30) days prior to January 1st of each year that highlights marketing approach for acquisition and renewal.
+This summary should outline lead generation activities to support Agents as well as Business-to-Business advertising campaign targeted at small businesses as appropriate; - d) Submit to the Exchange annual actualized spend amounts for: the calendar year sixty (60) days after the end of the calendar year.
+The Exchange shall treat as confidential consistent with Section 1.4.1; and - e) Have successfully tested interfaces with the Exchange's eligibility and enrollment system, or be prepared to complete successful interface tests by dates established by the Exchange.